hectorcorrea/ldpserver/readme.md

 ## TODO
 A lot.

+* Add validation to make sure the data in the data folder matches the URL (host:port) where the server is running.

 * Support isMemberOfRelation in Direct Containers.

 * Support Indirect Containers.

 * Support HTTP PATCH, and DELETE.

-* Improve parsing of turtle triples to support language and type in string values, comments, and support the use of , and ; to set values.
+* Improve parsing of turtle triples to support the use of , and ; to set values.

 * Make sure the turtle parser pass a minimum validation.
 For starters take a look at this set: http://www.w3.org/2000/10/rdf-tests/rdfcore/ntriples/test.nt